 The phrase ‘queue the music’ thus means asking someone to line up music, usually in terms of lining up a playlist.
 This could be a digital playlist (like a Spotify or Apple Music playlist).

-A queue is a line of things, usually people, and ‘to cue’ means ‘to line up.’
+A queue is a line of things, usually people, and ‘to queue’ means ‘to line up.’
 As mentioned previous, this is very commonly used in UK English.

 The confusion between the phrases arises due to the fact that cue and queue sound identical when said out loud.

 However, the phrase ‘queue the music’ is not a common phrase.